cmbandali/Bank/readme.txt

-This is a Mock Bank Database!
+This is a Bank ATM Simulator!

 Bank Class: